HOGENT-Web/csharp/chapters/01/slides/presentation.md

   <source src="images/class-library-bicycle.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-> Same as the slide before.
+> Same as the slide before, without file-scoped namespace.
+Notice that you might have less indents.
 ---
 class: dark middle
 name:git